seastan/lotr-lcg-set-generator/README.md

 - Don't leave Strange Eons open.
 - Make sure the Strange Eons window was maximized when you closed it.
-- Make sure no cards remained opened when you closed Strange Eons.
 - Make sure the screen is not locked (and doesn't lock automatically).
 - If the script started, don't touch the keyboard or mouse.